belltoy/partition-assignment/README.md

           The nodes to assign these partitions to, in comma-separated format -o, --output-format <OUTPUT_FORMAT>
-          The output format [default: text] [possible values: json, text] -h, --help
+          The output format [default: text] [possible values: json, text] -w, --with-actions
+          Whether to include the actions list in the JSON output -0, --starts-with-zero
+          Partitions start with 0 or 1
+  -h, --help
           Print help
   -V, --version
           Print version

 > assignment remove -h
 Remove a node from the assignment, and reassign partitions